 Why might this be relevant?

-The project focuses on understanding how biodiversity in urban areas affects ecosystem services, which directly relates to the impact of linear transport infrastructures on connectivity and genetic diversity of species.
+The project focuses on maximizing ecosystem services in urban environments, including biodiversity and ecosystem multifunctionality, which directly relates to the impact of linear transport infrastructures on connectivity and genetic diversity of species.

 • Fragments, functions and flows - the scaling of biodiversity and ecosystem services in urban ecosystems